Quick Links

 VIEW DR. DAMSTETTER’S FAVORITE SUN Protection Products

-Actinic Keratosis Diagnosis and Treatment
+Actinic Keratosis Treatments

 In addition to these treatments, some patients may benefit from medicated gels or creams to remove actinic keratoses.
 This is particularly useful for patients who have multiple actinic keratoses.
 Chemical peels are another frequently used option to address larger areas of actinic keratosis.